 Place one in your kitchen and one in any other room where a fire might start.

-A simple safety precaution your family can take is to sleep with bedroom doors closed.
-Closed doors can keep smoke from spreading into these rooms, allowing you more time to escape.
+One of the easiest precautions your family can take to be fire safe at night is to sleep with bedroom doors closed.
+Closed doors can keep smoke and fire from spreading into these rooms, potentially allowing you more time to escape.

 In the garage, disconnect electrical tools and appliances when you're finished using them.
 Secure important papers in water- and fireproof strongboxes.
 Better yet: Put them in a safe deposit box off-site.